 Glycine is a protein-building block that is the result of Threonine catabolism.
 It acts in the brain to stimulate or inhibit certain reactions involving cognition, appetite, and perception.
 L-threonine and Glycine are both essential for vital bodily processes.
 L-threonine is necessary for the synthesis of glycine during the production of L-carnitine.

-The Serine/Threonine protein kinase is a kinase enzyme that is important in cellular proliferation and apoptosis.
+The Serine/Threonine protein kinase is an important kinase enzyme in cellular proliferation and apoptosis.
 This kinase enzyme has been shown to have certain roles in cancer growth.
 Hence, Serine/Threonine kinase inhibitors are currently being used to help control the development of cancer cells.

-L-threonine is known to have effects on metabolism processes, especially that of fats in the liver.
-Glycine, which is derived from L-threonine, is also known to modulate nervous system actions, as well as in muscle movements.
+L-threonine is known to affect metabolism processes, especially that of fats in the liver.
+Glycine, which is derived from L-threonine, is also known to modulate nervous system actions, as well as muscle movements.
 Essentially, many conditions associated with abnormal transmission of impulses between the muscles and the brain may be prevented with L-threonine supplementation.

-Muscle tightness or stiffness due to exercising or underlying health conditions may be controlled with L-threonine supplementation as suggested in studies.
-It is believed that the compound may help reduce muscle control conditions and improve overall coordination between the nerves and the muscles.
+As suggested in studies, muscle tightness or stiffness due to exercising or underlying health conditions may be controlled with L-threonine supplementation.
+The compound is believed to help reduce muscle control conditions and improve coordination between the nerves and the muscles.
 It also helps resolve muscle spasticity.
 Studies also suggest that the compound may work against Multiple Sclerosis and Lou Gehrig’s disease.

 L-threonine is also useful in supporting liver health.
 It was found that the compound may help reduce energy expenditure in the liver and promote mitochondrial uncoupling.
 It is also said that the compound may improve recovery among patients with alcohol-induced liver damage.
 L-threonine may also support the metabolism of fats in the liver to prevent metabolic conditions.